mcharouk/aws/Certification/machinelearning.md

    *  With groundTruth Plus : active learning / poor performers removal / label automatic refining / validation and monitoring of DQ
    *  can delegate tasks to employees instead of mech turk workforce

-# Dataset balancing
+## Dataset balancing

 To remediate unbalanced dataset :
   * Numeric data
     * Oversampling
       * Random sampling : consists duplicating minority dataset
-        * SMOTE : interpolates new data from existing data
+      * **SMOTE** : interpolates new data from existing data
   * Text data
     * Resampling
     * Synthetic data generation (create new data from scratch)
   * Image data
     * Data augmentation : create synthetic data from real data with ML algo like GAN (Generative Adversarial Network)

-# Dataset bias
+## Dataset bias

-* DPL is a metric that you can use to detect pre-training bias : Measure the imbalance of positive outcomes between different facet values.
+* **DPL** (Difference of Proportions of Label) is a metric that you can use to detect **post-training** bias : DPL measures the difference in the proportion of positive outcomes (or a specific label) between different groups after the model has been trained
+* Kullback Leibler Divergence (KL) : measures the difference between two probability distributions. measuring how far off your predictions are from true labels
+* Total Variation Distance (TVD) : **Pre training bias**.
+Captures variances in sub group outcomes, reflecting unequal acceptance and rejection ratios
+* Conditional Demographic Disparity (CDD) : **post training bias**, focus on whether disparities in outcomes exist across different demographic groups within specific subgroups defined by other features.
+For example, calculate loan approval rate by race, and split it by income differences.
+On low income and high income, you could see no disparity, but it could be the case for medium income for example.

+# Training

-# Dataset splitting
+## Dataset splitting

-* Simple hold-out : selecting 80% for training, 10/% for tests, 10%  for validation
+* Simple hold-out : selecting 80% for training, 10% for tests, 10%  for validation
 * K-fold cross validation
   * split k times the dataset, to take each time a different sample for training and validating.
   * It provides an estimate of how well a modeling approach will generalize